psu-epl/psu-epl.github.com/doc/equip/router/LPKF/LPKF-Sop.md

 ## Add **Fiducials**

-Fiducials are holes used to align the blank during processing, typically when the board is flipped to do the second side.
+Fiducials are holes used to align the blank during processing, typically when the board is flipped onto its second side.
 You should use three or more fiducials, usually located near the corners of the board.

 1. **Insert > Fiducial > Fiducial...**
     - Click on the points where you would like the fiducial holes to be.
-    - Choose **close**
+    - Choose **Close**
+    - Choosing **Apply** will simply add another fiducial in a random spot near the board

 ---------------------------------------------------------------------------------------------------------